just-modeling/cdc-debezium-engine-release/README.md

 # cdc-debezium-engine-release

-This is a repo to publish releases for project cdc-debezium-engine.
-Original repository is https://github.com/just-modeling/cdc-debezium-engine

 ## What is this?

 A lightweight Java application that pushes CDC events as real-time data streaming from various of databases to the target platform.